-- Engage pump in accordance with transmission instructions. - 2.
-Prime the pump (see separate instructions supplied with primer). - 3.
-Open discharge valves, and accelerate engine to obtain desired discharge pressure and capacity. - 4.
-Set relief valves or other pressure governing device to desired pressure.
+- 3. Open discharge valves and accelerate engine to obtain desired discharge pressure and capacity. - 4.
+Set relief valve or other pressure governing device to desired pressure.

 After Pumping

 Prior to removal of hoses, caps or other closures with pump intake or pump discharge connections, relieve pressure by opening drains.